atafs/201703-go-rest-producer/README.md

-# 201703-go-rest-producer-consumer
+# 201703-go-rest-producer
-create a rest server in golang producing and consuming data
+create a rest server in golang for producing  data

 ## run the App
 go run producer.go &